MilanStaffehl/numdantic/README.md

   pre-commit install
   ```

 - All functions, methods, classes and exceptions must have a docstring, describing their use and all parameters.
 Single-line docstrings are sufficient for tests, but not source code.
+See the existing docstrings for examples of what a docstring for `numdantic` should look like.

-- Your code must be covered by tests. `numdantic` differentiates between unit tests that cover only internal code and integration tests that also cover the integration with `numpy` and `pydantic`.
+- Your code must be covered by tests. `numdantic` differentiates between unit tests that cover only internal code, and integration tests that also cover the integration with `mympy` and `pydantic`.
 Depending on your code, you may not be able to provide unit tests, since `numdantic` is strongly integrated with `pydantic` by design.
+Note that arrays are not patched in unit tests; you may use actual `numpy` arrays for testing.

 - `numdantic` uses [conventional commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) with the [angular](https://github.com/angular/angular/) commit types.
 The possible scopes depend on the commit type:

-  - For `feat`, `fix`, `refactor`, and `perf` commit types, scopes can be either `validation` or `typing`, depending on what changed.
+  - For `feat`, `fix`, `refactor`, and `perf` commit types, scopes can be either `validation`, `typing` or `scripts`, depending on what changed.
+For `refactor` and `perf` type commits, the scope can additionally also be `tests` if the refactoring touches only test code.
+Note that fixes for tests belong to the `test` commit type, *not* the `fix` type!
   - For `docs` commit types, the scope should be the name of the file changed.
 If you worked on multiple files, use one commit per file.
   - For `ci` commit types either drop the scope or use `actions` if you changed something about the GitHub actions.
-  - For `tests` commit types, use either `unit` or `integration`, depending on which tests you changed.
+  - For `test` commit types, use either `unit` or `integration`, depending on which tests you changed.
 If you change both, split the changes into two commits.
+Note that fixes for tests also belong to the `test` commit type.
+  - For `build` commit types, no scope is required.
+If your commit touches only the `pyproject.toml`, you can optionally use `pyproject` as the scope.

 Thank you for helping `numdantic` improve! :heart: